 - The ongoing earning power of each spouse

 - Age, health, occupation, sources of income, etc. of each spouse

 Spousal maintenance may be temporarily ordered during separation and the divorce proceedings which would be subject to change after the divorce is final.

 If the divorce involves children there is an additional consideration of child support and development of a child allocation plan which details the responsibilities of each parent.
 Financial support may be impacted by special considerations involving the children such as medical needs and educational requirements.

 Anderson & Boback Can Help with Establishing, Modifying, and Enforcing Support Orders

 Establishing Spousal Maintenance

-Working with an experienced divorce attorney will help you in obtaining a favorable divorce settlement with the support amount that you deserve.
+Working with an experienced Chicago spousal support lawyer will help you in obtaining a favorable divorce settlement with the support amount that you deserve.
 We conduct a thorough interview and analysis of all financial information to ensure the correct amount of support is established.

 Modifying Spousal Maintenance

 If you are ordered to pay alimony support and encounter unforeseen circumstances that affect your ability to pay such as involuntary unemployment or disability, notify your divorce attorney immediately to begin the process of modifying the support order.
 Until the court enters the modification, you are obligated to continue to pay.